 While we mostly treat the limit conditions as a technical device, they are of interest by themselves.
 The limit conditions can be interpreted as the equilibrium conditions for a continuous-time stochastic game.
 We also provide an equivalence result showing that the limit conditions are identical to the equilibrium conditions for a dynamic stochastic game in which in any period one player is randomly selected to make a decision.
 In this game with random moves, the fact that a player can revise his decision only at random times confers a kind of commitment power on the player similar to that in the games with alternating moves in Maskin and Tirole (1988a, 1988b) and Lagunoff and Matsui (1997).
-Our equivalence result therefore underscores the richness of the class of separable dynamic games with noisy transitions and clarifies the strategic implications of these restrictions on per-period payoffs and state-to-state transitions.
+Our equivalence result therefore underscores that the class of separable dynamic games with noisy transitions admits quite rich strategic interactions between players.